mvazquezc/scc-fun/demo4/README.md

 `SupplementalGroups` can be used for block and shared, but it is usually used by the later.
 No chown will be done here.
 Permissions will be managed at the shared file system level.

-In this demo we will mount a pv inside a pod and we will see how the different configurations for `SupplementalGroup` affect to the files created on the storage.
+In this demo we will mount a PV inside a pod and we will see how the different configurations for `SupplementalGroup` affect to the files created on the storage.

 1. In order to have SharedStorage we will deploy a NFS server: